 - You should use internal condoms with water-based lubricants, not silicone-based ones.

-- Unlike male condoms, female condoms can be used erection free, so you can use a female condom from the start of sex and don’t need to remove it immediately after.
+- Unlike male condoms, female condoms can be used erection-free, so you can use a female condom from the start of sex and don’t need to remove it immediately after.

 Expert Recommendations for Internal Condoms

 - Make sure you use a new female condom every time you have sex, and check the expiration date on the package — this advice applies to male and female condoms.
+You should also check for the CE mark on the condom packaging or foil - meaning the product has been checked and tested to be sure it reaches safety and performance standards.

 - Always use plenty of lubricants when inserting an internal condom to reduce friction, reduce the risk of tears and avoid pesky irritation.